We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Potential Hazards

-• hazards are similar to those for drilling ahead or tripping
+• Hazards similar to those encountered during drilling ahead or tripping operations, including struck-by, caught-in/between, and fall hazards.

-• getting caught between, struck by, or pinched by the power tongs, casing or other equipment
+• Getting caught between, struck by, or pinched by power tongs, casing, elevators, or other casing-handling equipment.

-• being struck by or caught between tubulars and other objects during movement (for example, struck by tubulars being tailed into the rig floor)
+• Being struck by or caught between tubulars and other objects during movement, such as when casing is tailed into the rig floor through the V-door.

 Possible Solutions

-• Include the casing crew and the drilling crew when conducting a JSA and pre-job safety meeting to coordinate the activities of casing operations.
+• Include both the casing crew and drilling crew in the Job Safety Analysis (JSA) and pre-job safety meeting to coordinate responsibilities, communication, and sequencing of casing operations.

-• Stand clear of suspended, hoisted, or moving loads.
-Be aware of tubulars or equipment being lifted through the V-door.
+• Stand clear of suspended, hoisted, or moving loads at all times, and remain alert to tubulars or equipment being lifted through the V-door.

-• Implement full fall protection program for the casing stabber.
+• Implement a comprehensive fall protection program for the casing stabber, including 100% tie-off and approved anchorage points.

-• Identify clearance between the stabbing board and casing elevators.
+• Identify and maintain adequate clearance between the stabbing board and casing elevators to reduce pinch and crush hazards.

-• Secure all items used by the casing stabber overhead with a safety line.
+• Secure all tools and equipment used by the casing stabber with safety lines or tethers to prevent dropped objects.

 Knowledge Check Choose the best answer for the question.